geraldmc/bioinformatics_prompts/README.md

 ## Overview

-This package provides a structured framework for creating, validating, and utilizing domain-specific prompts for bioinformatics research.
+This package provides a framework for creating, validating, and utilizing domain-specific prompts for bioinformatics research.
 It helps researchers generate more focused and effective interactions with Large Language Models like Claude by providing context-rich templates with key concepts, tools, file formats, and examples relevant to specific bioinformatics subfields.

-The package follows the OPTIMAL model (Optimization of Prompts Through Iterative Mentoring and Assessment with an LLM chatbot) described in the paper "Empowering beginners in bioinformatics with ChatGPT" by Shue et al.
+The package follows the OPTIMAL model (Optimization of Prompts Through Iterative Mentoring and Assessment with an LLM chatbot) described in the paper "Empowering beginners in bioinformatics with ChatGPT" by [Shue et al.](https://pmc.ncbi.nlm.nih.gov/articles/PMC10299548/)

 ## Features